Lydia Williamson-Sawyer

 Spirituality and Buddhism

-I have spent time living in Buddhist communities and organised retreats within Triratna Buddhism on meditation and ecology.
-In 2024, I was involved in setting up a "Transforming Self and World" group at the London Buddhist Centre which involves regular public events on the applicability of Buddhist teachings to current social and political issues.
+I have spent time living in Buddhist communities and organised retreats on meditation and ecology.
+In 2024, I was involved in setting up the "Transforming Self and World" group at the London Buddhist Centre, which involves regular public events on the applicability of Buddhist teachings to current social and political issues.
+I am trained in MBSR Teacher Training Level 1 from the Mindful Academy Solterreno and am currently training for ordination within the Triratna Buddhist community.

 Digital Technologies